benjaminpjoseph/UK-Industry-Employment-Growth-1997-2024/README.md

 ## Project Summary

-This project looks at how the number of jobs has changed each year in the UK from 1997 to 2024.
-We focused on three important areas:
+Right, so, I've had a look at how the number of jobs has changed year on year in the UK, from 1997 up to 2024.
+I focused on three key industries, you see:

 * Education
 * Human Health and Social Work